School Leadership: Jennifer Berry, Stratford Academy

-We are proud to host the 2017 Sustainable Teacher Awards, sponsored by the US Green Building Council, on June 1st as part of our Emerald Evening fundraiser.
-Presented by Nashville's Senior Advisor for Education, Laura Moore.
+The inaugural Sustainable Teacher Awards, sponsored by the US Green Building Council, took place on June 1st as part of our Emerald Evening fundraiser.
+Awards were presented by Nashville's Senior Advisor for Education, Laura Moore.

 School Leadership -- School administrators prioritizing sustainable practices in their school by providing options for students to learn and integrate sustainability into their own routines, supporting teachers, or advocating for school-wide green practices and infrastructure.

 Curriculum Enhancement -- Teachers who are integrating sustainable topics and themes into their curriculum and classroom.
 This could include an interdisciplinary approach to sustainability and environmental science topics or encouraging everyday sustainable habits and practices within the classroom.

 Project Management -- Educators leading projects and programs in their schools or classrooms that are giving students hands-on access to sustainable practices.
 Examples include school gardens, sustainable living after-school programs, recycling projects, green clubs, etc.

 - $200 to support classroom supplies or projects that further sustainability education around topics involving energy conservation, water preservation, food waste, green transportation, and green building;

 - An annual subscription to Learning Lab, USGBC’s newest online education platform, to aid in curriculum development; and